 - Paradiso is a music venue housed in what used to be a church and is now known as the temple of music!

-- Thanks to the acoustics in this venue, it’s a popular place for clubbing, festivals, and live bands.
+- Thanks to the acoustics in this venue, it’s a popular place for clubbing, amazing Dutch festivals, and live bands.

 - This is one of the busiest venues for live music in all of Amsterdam.

-Because the venue was once a church, the backdrop is absolutely stunning!
+The venue was once a church and as such, the backdrop is absolutely stunning!
 The main hall contains stained-glass windows lining the back of the stage, and two balconies make the venue even bigger, allowing more people to have a great view of the bands.

 It contains a basement cafe that hosts smaller gigs and events and there’s an upstairs room that is popular amongst breakthrough artists and new talent.
 Often, the venue will hold 4 or 5-events all in one night!